-Our veterinarians will often help with behavioural advice and recommendations as part of your dog and cat’s yearly health check and vaccination.
-Small changes in managing your pet can help it be calmer and happier.
+Our veterinarians will often help with behavioural advice and recommendations as part of your dog or cat’s yearly health check and vaccination.
+Small changes in managing your pet can help it be happier and more settled.

 The way our dogs behave and interact with both people and other animals is a vital part of how we enjoy pet ownership.
 At Pittwater Animal Hospital we take behavioural modification very seriously and our advice on how to choose a pet with a settled, confident temperament, is the first step in years of enjoying your companion.